On this page

 }

-Part 6: IP Packet Forwarding (The Critical Path)
+Part 6: The Forwarding Critical Path

 void forward_ip_packet(struct sr_instance* sr,